AltaArts/Gimp_Integration--Prism-Plugin/README.md

 You can add the additional plugin search paths in Prism2 settings.
 Go to Settings->Plugins and click the gear icon.
 This opens a dialogue and you may add additional search paths at the bottom.

-Once added, you can either restart Prism2, or select the "Add existing plugin" (plus icon) and navigate to where you saved the Gimp folder.
+Once added, select the "Add existing plugin" (plus icon) and navigate to where you saved the Gimp folder.

 ![Add Existing Plugin](https://github.com/AltaArts/Gimp_Integration--Prism-Plugin/assets/86539171/d86e3b34-d172-4cd8-b238-147ff6a25106)<br/><br/>
 ![Select Plugin Folder](https://github.com/AltaArts/Gimp_Integration--Prism-Plugin/assets/86539171/8a434886-9520-4048-83d1-e9d7a19e427c)